Libera-Chat/libera-chat.github.io/content/_guides/memo.md

 ## Sending a memo

-To send a memo, run the following command in your IRC client:
+To send a memo to a user, run the following command in your IRC client:

 ```
-/msg MemoServ SEND <nick/#channel> <memo text>
+/msg MemoServ SEND <nick> <memo text>
 ```

-If you send a memo to a channel, all users in the channel receive the memo in their memo list.
+If you're allowed to view the access list for a channel, you can send a message to the channel operators by running the following command in your IRC

-If you allowed to view the access list for a channel, you can send a message to the channel operators by running the following command in your IRC client:
+client:

 ```
 /msg MemoServ SENDOPS <#channel> <memo text>